Lauren Arikan: Social issues

 Arikan supports midwifery and is the founder of the Birth Circle of Baltimore.
 In March 2022, Arikan proposed an amendment to abortion rights legislation that would ban abortion services based on the gender of the fetus.
 The amendment failed by a vote of 40–86.

 In March 2020, Arikan voted against a measure to kill legislation that would allow for liquor sales in Baltimore County on Sundays.
 The measure was approved by a vote of 14-4.

 During the 2022 legislative session, Arikan opposed legislation that would ban threats made against health officials and hospital workers, saying that she received death threats during her first session in the General Assembly but "nothing ever came of it" after reporting it to law enforcement.

 In February 2025, Arikan opposed a bill to repeal the prohibition of selling condoms in public school vending machines, saying that the bill is "the kind of stuff that makes swing states go red" and questioning why the bill would allow such vending machines to be installed in preschools.

+During the 2026 legislative session, Arikan opposed cuts to the Developmental Disabilities Administration.
+In March 2026, she proposed an amendment to the state budget that would restore $150 million in funding the DDA by eliminating programs to assist students in private colleges as well as cuts to state funding to the Business Enterprise Administration and the Maryland Zoo.
+The amendment was rejected.

+In May 2026, amid calls for state delegates Brian Chisholm and Mark N. Fisher to apologize to state delegate Chao Wu after using racist stereotypes, derogatory terms, and accusing Wu of being a spy for the Chinese Communist Party during an episode of Fisher's "Dumbest Bills in America" video series, Arikan defended the lawmakers, saying that the video was "factual" and not racist.

+Personal life

+Arikan was married to Turkish-American Yusuf Perçin Arıkan.
+Together, they had four children.
+In February 2026, Maryland Matters reported that Arikan was in a relationship with state delegate Robin Grammer Jr.

+Arikan lives on an eight-acre chicken and dairy goat farm in Jarrettsville, Maryland.

+Arikan considers herself a member of the Turkish-American community.